xinyanliang/EDFv0.1/README.md

 **Note**：The performance may be better by training your all model based on your own dataset
 - Step 2  Find a proper deep fusion model based on your own generated view features
 - Step 3  Generate retrieve database by extracting fusion layer of deep fusion network
-- Step 4  User use the query service by api
+- Step 4  Provide the query service by api
 ### Example Usage: Training your own view extractor using your own dataset
 Prerpocess your dataset.
 Save data in the format of numpy array by running following imgs2npy function.
 ```python